 The preparation of financial statements in conformity with IFRS as adopted by the European Union requires management to make judgements, estimates and assumptions that affect the application of policies and reported amounts of assets and liabilities, income and expenses.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances, the results of which form the basis of making the judgements about carrying amounts of assets and liabilities that are not readily apparent from other sources.
-Actual results may differ from these estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+Actual results may differ from these estimates.
+The estimates and underlying assumptions are reviewed on an ongoing basis.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised if the revision affects only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
 Judgements made by management in the application of IFRS that have a significant effect on the financial statements, and estimates with a significant risk of material adjustment in the coming years, are discussed in note 2.

-Impact of new financial reporting standards, interpretations and amendments The first-time application of new requirements had no material impact on RTL Group.
+Impact of new financial reporting standards, interpretations and amendments

+The first-time application of new requirements had no material impact on RTL Group.